Chanikya6163/voting-system/README.md

 in case if u still have errors message ya

-this project has multiple packages so create carefully yaar
+this project has multiple packages so create carefully yaa

 TAKE CARE